 |Apple Pay and Android Pay||Yes||Yes|

-Tokenization keys are also useful for situations where you want to tokenize payment methods as simply as possible.
+Tokenization keys are also useful for situations where you want to tokenize payment information as simply as possible.
 If you do not manage customers in the Vault, tokenization keys should do everything you need.

 Client tokens allow use of the full range of Drop-in functionality.
 If you save customer payment methods directly from your client or want to present returning customers with a list of their saved payment methods, use client tokens.